Sex and gender differences in autism: Differences in gender and sexuality identification

 Growing literature suggests a higher diversity of gender identities and sexual orientations in autistic populations as compared to neurotypical populations.

 A study looking at the co-occurrence of ASD in patients with gender dysphoria found 7.8% of patients to be on the autism spectrum.
 Another study consisting of online surveys that included those who identified as non-binary and those identifying as transgender without diagnoses of gender dysphoria found the number to be as high as 24% of gender diverse people having autism, versus around 5% of the surveyed cisgender people.
 A possible hypothesis for the correlation may be that autistic people are less willing or able to conform to societal norms, which may explain the high number of autistic individuals who identify outside the stereotypical gender binary.
 As of yet, there have been no studies specifically addressing the occurrence of autism in intersex individuals.

-Recent literature suggests that 11% of people who are gender dysphoric or gender incongruent are autistic.
+Literature from the early 21st century suggests that 11% of people who are gender dysphoric or gender incongruent are autistic.
 Many theories exist regarding the suggested link between gender diversity and autism: Vanderlaan et al. proposed that a high birth weight could be the determinant of this co-occurrence, but this idea is challenged by its association with lower fetal testosterone, contradicting other autism theories such as Baron-Cohen's Extreme Male Brain hypothesis.
 Social theories, such as Gallucci et al. (2005) and Tateno et al. (2008), argue that individuals with autism may experience gender diversity as a way to avoid conventional sexual relationships or as a result of peer harassment.
 Psychologically, early theories from Landén et al. (1997) and Williams (1996) linked transidentity in autistic individuals to restricted interests or obsessive preoccupations, though these ideas have largely been refuted.
 Criticisms of these theories often focus on their reliance on insufficient evidence and their failure to fully capture the complexity of both gender identity and autism.